oluomoniyi/camper-bnb/README.md

 #MyHacks

 ```
+Search on the home page

 Made a number of wholesale changes to the UI/UX - using a modified version of
 the Gaia template from creative-Tim

 Added ability for users to search

+added a number of new routes
+added a get comment route

 Split out views into separate UI components

+Extended the user and campground models

 Added a number of new links like My campgrounds, MY Reviews